Version 1.5 updated March 28, 2019

 - Delivery companies – couriers, postal companies and other firms that help us deliver your goods to you;

-- Returns centres – companies that accept returns from our international customers in other countries that UK so your return is quicker, easier and cheaper for you;
+- Returns centres – companies that accept returns from our international customers in countries other than UK so your return is quicker, easier and cheaper for you;

 - Marketing service providers – marketing agencies, advertising partners who help us deliver our marketing and advertising to you;